SuperOfficeDocs/superoffice-docs/docs/api/sentry/entity/scenarios.md

   SaleTableInfo saleTabInfo = TablesInfo.GetSaleTableInfo();
   Sale mySale = Sale.GetFromIdxSaleId(9);

-  //get the field rights of the heading field using the
-  //saletableinfo object we created
-  FieldRight headingRight = mySale.Row.Sentries.FieldRight(saleTabInfo.Heading);
+  //get the field rights of the heading field using the saletableinfo object we created FieldRight headingRight = mySale.Row.Sentries.FieldRight(saleTabInfo.Heading);

-  //check to determine that the user has a fieldright other than
+  //check to determine that the user has a fieldright other than None.
-  //None.
-Any other right will ensure that the user has rights to read if (headingRight.IsActive)
+  // Any other right will ensure that the user has the rights to read if (headingRight.IsActive)
   {
     string saleHeading = mySale.Heading;